USNavalResearchLaboratory/TrackerComponentLibrary/README.md

 with the library.
 Note that a C/C++ compiler supported by Matlab must be installed.
 See below for comments regarding compilation.

-NOTABLE CHANGES SINCE VERSION 4.5:
+NOTABLE CHANGES SINCE VERSION 5.0:

-- The interfaces of many functions related to state transition matrices and covariance matrices have been updated to remove needless input.
-For example, the FPolyKal function had previously required a state vector to be passed even though it only used the vector to get its length.
-Now, one can just pass the length directly.
-- Folder names have been changed to get rid of spaces.
-- A number of new coordinate system conversions have been added including ENU2ECEF, ECEF2ENU, NED2ECEF, ECEF2NED, findRFRTransParam2Tar, and
-  findRFTransParam2TarEllipse, among others.
-- Functions related to copula distributions have been added.
-- A function for merging probability estimates from different sources has been added, fuseIndepProbEsts.
+- Bug fixes.
+- New interpolation functions, such as biquadraticInterp, quadraticInterpGrid, quadraticInterpUnif3PtMinMax, cubSplineInterpSimp and others.
+- Various barycentric coordinate systems.
+These can be used for interpolation between nonuniformly samples points.
+These include pt2WachspressCoords, pt2MeanValCoords, pt2WachspressCoords3D, and others.
+- More basic geometric functions such as sortTriangFacesAroundVertices, getPolygonNormals, triangleArea, clipLine2ConvexPolygon, and angleBetweenLineAndPlane.
+- Functions for evaluating reflection coefficients
+- Bivariate and trivariate normal CDFs in bivarNormCDF and trivarNormCDF.
-- A number of new functions related to algebraic geometry have been added, including findConvexHull2DJarvis, drawProjEllipsHull, and nearestPointOnEllipsoid.
+- More functions related to the complexity of assignment problems including num2DTarMeasHypsWithGating and numJPDAStarTarMeasHyps.
-- Constrained optimization on the surface of a sphere via eqConstLSSpher.
-- A new solver for cubic bivariate equations, solveCubicBivarEq.
-- Bug fixes and modifications to a number of functions.
-For example, the Gaussian mixture reduction algorithm in RunnalsGaussMixRed tends to be much faster than before and its implementation more closely mirrors how one might implement it in C.
+- Osculating sphere coordinate conversions in osculatingCoords2Ellipse and ellips2OsculatingCoords.
+- Additional coordinate system conversions including for cameras in cameraCoords2UVCoords, cameraCoord2UVCoordsCubature and uvCoords2CameraCoords.
+- A function to make a constant speed non-maneuvering trajectory over a curved Earth in makeConstSpeedLevelCurvedEarthTraj.
+- The line of sight related functions lineOfSightHitsEarth and lineOfSightMinDist2Earth.

 COMPILED CODE:

-The compilation of the library has been tested under Matlab2020b under Windows 10 using minGW64 and Microsoft Visual C++ 2019.
+The compilation of the library has been tested under Matlab2021a under Windows 10 using minGW64 and Microsoft Visual C++ 2019.
 The code will probably compiler under Mac OS X and Linux.
-Precompiled code is not distributed with th library.
+Precompiled code is not distributed with the library.

 EXTERNAL SOLVERS: